Smitten (Pale Waves album): Recording

 The album was co-produced by Simon Oscroft, Iain Berryman, and Hugo Silvani (lead guitarist of Pale Waves).
 Previously, Oscroft had produced songs by OneRepublic, the Naked and Famous, and the Aces, whereas Berryman had co-produced fellow Dirty Hit artist Beabadoobee's album Beatopia (2022).
 When asked by Rock Sound how the band decided to work with Oscroft, Baron-Gracie said: "I met Simon when we wrote 'Seeing Stars' together, and I instantly knew that I wanted to write the majority of the record with him ...
 As a writer and producer, he's so talented, and he understands what I'm going for. ...
 He's very optimistic and positive.
 That's what you need when you're writing music, because it can get quite challenging and intense."

-Half of the album was recorded in Los Angeles under the direction of Oscroft, and the other half was recorded in Eastbourne and London under the direction of Berryman and Silvani.
+Half of the album was recorded in Los Angeles under the direction of Oscroft, and the other half was recorded in Eastbourne and London at Ten87 Studios under the direction of Berryman and Silvani.
 Initially, Pale Waves had intended for the tracks recorded by Oscroft to serve as demos that the group would then rework upon their return to England.
 When Pale Waves began to re-record the songs, Baron-Gracie felt that the new versions lacked the raw, emotional "magic" of the originals.
 To resolve this issue, the band decided to incorporate the vocal takes Baron-Gracie had recorded with Oscroft into the final mix of the album.
 According to Pale Waves' drummer, Ciara Doran, the band recorded their parts in Eastbourne at a time of the year when it was "cold" and "dark" and recalled that they had a positive experience there.

 Most of Baron-Gracie's guitar parts were recorded using a 1980s Fender Stratocaster, a 1965 Fender Mustang that the band's manager Jamie Oborne had gifted her, and a 12-string Vox Phantom that Matty Healy of the 1975 had given to her for her birthday years prior.
 For his parts, Silvani mainly used a 1970s Fender Telecaster, which he had also received as a gift from Oborne.
 Pedals used by the band included a Roland Echo unit, a DOD chorus pedal, and Big Muffs for any "heavy" sounds.
 The band also employed both Fender Twin and Vox AC30 guitar amplifiers.